YAIxPOZAlabs/Improving-TrXL-for-ComMU/TransformerCVAE/README.md

 ```

 ## Checkpoints
-- Sadly, No checkpoints are available in this project..
+- Sadly, No checkpoint is available in this project..